In this article, you will learn more about the history of Beausoleil and its relationship to Monaco.

 As the elected Mayor of La Turbie, he asked the French government to separate the new city from the commune and received permission to do so.

-On10 April, 1904, the President of the French Republic, Emile Loubet, signed a decree officially introducing the new commune of Beausoleil.
-On 8 May, Camille Blanc was elected mayor, which he remained until 1925.
+On April 10, 1904, the President of the French Republic, Emile Loubet, signed a decree officially introducing the new commune of Beausoleil.
+On 8 May, Camille Blanc was elected mayor, a post which he retained until 1925.

 Expansion of the city

 Over just a few years, Beausoleil made an incredible amount of progress in both its demographic and economic development.
-Between 1904 and 1921, its population doubled.
-At the beginning of the 20th century only 4,000 people lived there.
-By 1954 their number reached 11,000.
+Between 1904 and 1921, its population nearly doubled.
 The town was expanding and its infrastructure was as well.
-First a school, a mayor’s office, two casinos, hotels… The First World War suspended the construction work which was only renewed in 1930.
+First a school, a mayor’s office, two casinos, hotels… The First World War suspended the construction work which was renewed later in 1930.

 Over this time, many beautiful buildings were constructed in Beausoleil that still remain among its defining features and major attractions.
 St. Joseph’s Cathedral is one of them.
-Its first stone was laid on 16 February, 1913.
-However, it was only opened to public 10 years later.
+Its first stone was laid on February 16, 1913.
+However, it was only opened to the public 10 years later.
 This is also the only major church in the region that bears the name of St. Joseph.

-The building was designed by the architects Maumejean and Champigneulle in a neo-Romanesque style.
-Its beauty lies in a particular harmony of proportions.
+The building was designed by Paul Lajoie, an architect and a member of the Municipal Council, in a neo-Romanesque style.
+Its beauty lies in the particular harmony of its proportions.
 The architectural composition of the church is rather unusual: it consists of a main building and a high tower with a gable roof crowned by a cross.
-It is also famous for its huge stained glass windows made by French glass blowers.
-The church was raised to the rank of a Cathedral on 15 March, 1936.
+It is also famous for its huge stained-glass windows made by French glassblowers — Maumejean brothers and Charles Champigneulle.
+The church was raised to the rank of a Cathedral on March 15, 1936.
+Beausoleil citizens hold an annual celebration in honour of their patron saint on March, 19, the Feast of Saint Joseph.

 The Riviera Palace

-The Riviera Palace hotel, which offers the best panoramic views over Monaco and the entire Cote d’Azur, is the most famous place in Beausoleil.
-The building was commissioned by Compagnie des Wagons-Litsand the project was executed by the architect Georges Chédanne.
+The Riviera Palace hotel, which offers the best panoramic views over Monaco and the entire Côte d’Azur, is the most famous place in Beausoleil.
+The building was commissioned by CIWL (Compagnie Internationale des Wagons-Lits) and the project was executed by the architect Georges Chédanne.
 Its construction began in 1898 and the building has an eclectic style typical of the Belle Epoque.
-The facades are made of ochre and the balustrades of blue majolica.
+The facades are painted with a special ochre pigment and the balustrades are decorated in blue majolica.

-Its main decoration is the winter garden with subtropical plants in bloom and a rockery of incredible beauty.
-The dome of the winter garden was designed by Gustav Eiffel.
-In 1989, the Riviera Palace was added to the list of historical heritage of France.
+Its main decoration is the Winter Garden, exceptionally large at over 900 m2 ,with subtropical plants in bloom and a rockery of incredible beauty.
+The dome of the Winter Garden was designed by world-famous Gustav Eiffel.
+In 1989, the Riviera Palace was added to the list of special buildings of architectural merit as part of the Historical Heritage of France.

 A market can hardly be called a tourist attraction.
 However, it is one of the most popular places in Beausoleil.
 Even famous Monaco chefs are known to do their grocery shopping here.